 To encourage collaboration across scientists, policymakers, catchment management groups and industry leaders, leading to discoveries, practical solutions and innovative products.

-We prioritise the development of future leaders by providing targeted mentoring to Honours and PhD students, with the goal of creating a lasting legacy of evidence-based efforts to enhance catchment and ecosystem resilience and water quality.
+We prioritise the development of future leaders by providing targeted mentoring to honours and postgraduate students, with the goal of creating a lasting legacy of evidence-based efforts to enhance catchment and ecosystem resilience and water quality.

 We are dedicated to delivering state-of-the-art research and knowledge on water quality trends, risks and best practices, ensuring that interventions are focused on the most impactful areas.